dmarx/obsidian_vault/Spectral Decomposition.md

 - **[[Numerical Analysis]]:** Spectral methods in numerical analysis leverage the spectral decomposition of operators to achieve efficient and accurate solutions to differential equations, optimization problems, and other computational challenges.

-The spectral decomposition reveals the deep structure underlying [[linear operators]] and provides a unifying principle that connects various areas of mathematics and physics, illustrating the fundamental role of [[eigenvalues]] and [[eigenvectors]] in understanding linear transformations and their applications.
+The spectral decomposition reveals the deep structure underlying [[linear operators]] and provides a unifying principle that connects various areas of mathematics and physics, illustrating the fundamental role of [[Eigenvalues]] and [[eigenvectors]] in understanding linear transformations and their applications.